 There are also, however, numerous psycho-social considerations related to the factors presented above regarding the lack of interest in farm succession from family members, including family traditions (e.g., was farm succession inherently part of the early childhood of family members), motivations, beliefs about government supports, perceived degree of control in succession and feelings about the general state of farming (May et al., 2019).
 Because of all these realities, there are new models of farm transfer being implemented on small and experimental scales, and these are discussed further in Solutions.

 New farmers from non-farm backgrounds are much more likely to be interested in ecological production, small scale vegetables and other niche products, direct marketing.
 Many new immigrants with farm backgrounds come from smaller enterprises than are typical in Canada.
 All this, in combination with the expense of getting into large scale production, explains this interest.
-Significantly more women are new farmers than the national farmer profile (Laforge et al., 2018; see also Shumsky and Nelson 2018 on the increasing numbers of women and young farmers).
+Significantly more women are new farmers than the national farmer profile (Laforge et al., 2018; see also Shumsky and Nelson 2018 and the 2021 Census of Agriculture on the increasing numbers of women and young farmers).

 So, all this raises an important question of scale.
 Given that there aren't enough farm family members, or experienced farmers of other farm families, or immigrants with experience of Canadian scale to take over large operations, and the costs of acquiring a large farm by those without traditional farm assets are extremely difficult to finance, what will happen to these large operations?
 The weak to modest structure of supports in some provinces, and the farming desires of new farmers without a farm background, do not for the most part align with large conventional operations.
 Some retiring farmers without options, and located in desirable peri-urban areas, will sell out to developers.
 Some farms may be acquired by investment groups, but will require experienced farm managers to operate the business, also likely in short supply.
 There are already stories of farmers hanging on into their 70s and 80s, hoping for a successor to emerge.
 There are small programs designed to attract experienced farmers from Europe, a throwback strategy to an earlier time of European settlement.
 Some farms will be divvied up, their assets sold and their land rented out to neighbours or possibly severed to accommodate different family members.
 All of this is highly problematic, but on some level inevitable given the lack of a comprehensive strategy.